hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

     * Internal only, specify a private IP address when you create the instance and record this IP address.

-We recommend bootnode configuration is stored under source control.
+We recommend that the bootnode configuration be stored under source control.

 ## Specifying Bootnodes